VideoCat/terrarium/README.md

 Started with index.html, added style.css, and finally added script.js

-This was cloned from the follwoing an dwill will be making changes:
+This was cloned from the follwoing and I will be making changes: